whamcloud/Online-Help/docs/Introduction_1_0.md

 The Configuration drop-down menu provides access to the following several windows, where you can create, configure, and manage file systems:

 - **Servers** - This window lets you add servers to the storage system and configure LNet for each server, provides server status information, and lets you start, stop, and remove servers.
-From here you can also automatically configure Corosync for managed HA servers.
 - **Power Control** - This window lets you configure power control for each server.
 Here, you can add baseboard management controllers to configure IPMI to support server failover and also assign PDU outlets.
 - **File Systems** - This window lists your current file systems and provides current configuration information.
 This window also provides access to step-by-step procedures to create and configure a file system and add system components.
 From this window, you can start, stop, or remove an entire file system, and you can start, stop, or remove management, metadata, or object storage targets.
 - **HSM** - Hierarchical Storage Management.
 This window displays HSM information for one or all Lustre* file systems for which HSM has been configured.
 After configuration, the HSM Copytool chart displays a moving time-line of waiting copytool requests, current copytool operations, and the number of idle copytool workers.